jlesner/jlesner.github.io/_pages/projects.md

           <i class="fab fa-github" style="margin-right: 0.5rem;"></i>GitHub
         </a>
       </div>
-      <p>Try it!
-New story generation is disabled to manage costs, but all other features are live 24/7.</p>
+      <p>New AIPIF stories are disabled to manage costs.
+All other features are live 24/7.</p>
     </div>
   </div>